Florence in 1 Day: a guidebook for getting the most out of your visit

 Opposite the Duomo is the Battistero di San Giovanni.
 Considered the oldest building in Piazza del Duomo, it is characterised by its white and green marble façade.

-If possible, because it is always crowded, do not hesitate to make time to take a photo in front of the Gate of Paradise, one of the three entrance gates, which is characterised by its ten bronze panels depicting scenes from the Old Testament.
+If possible, because it is always crowded, do not hesitate to make time to take a photo in front of the Gate of Paradise, one of the three access gates, which is characterised by its ten bronze panels depicting scenes from the Old Testament.
 On your day trip to Florence, I don't recommend going inside, but an ideal plan is to book a tour of the Baptistery and Brunelleschi's dome in Florence.

 Take a picture next to Giotto's Campanile